Gunge

 A family gets slimed at Nickelodeon Suite Resort Orlando.

-Gunge as it is known in the United Kingdom, or slime as it is known in the United States and most English-speaking areas of the world, is a thick, gooey, yet runny substance with a consistency somewhere between that of paint and custard.
-It has been a feature on many children's programs for many years around the world and has made appearances in game shows as well as other programming.
-While gunge mostly appears on television, it can also be used as a fundraising tool for charities, youth and religious groups.
-Gunge tanks have appeared at nightclubs and Fun Days.
-The British charities Comic Relief and Children in Need, supported by the BBC, have used gunge for fundraising in the past.
-In the U.S., slime is often associated with children's television network Nickelodeon, whose parent company Paramount Global has trademarked the word.
+Gunge, as it is known in the United Kingdom, or slime, as it is known in the United States and most other English-speaking countries, is a thick, gooey yet runny substance with a consistency somewhere between paint and custard.
+It has been featured on many children's television programs around the world for many years and has also appeared on game shows and other forms of programming.

+While gunge mostly appears on television, it has also been used as a fundraising tool for charities, youth groups, and religious organizations.
+Gunge tanks have appeared at nightclubs and community fun days.
+The British charities Comic Relief and Children in Need, both supported by the BBC, have used gunge for fundraising in the past.

+In the United States, slime is often associated with the children's television network Nickelodeon, whose parent company Paramount Skydance has trademarked the word.

 Composition

-The gunge that is widely used on television is an industrial powder thickener hydroxyethyl cellulose, a widely used gelling and thickening agent.
+The gunge widely used on television is made from the industrial powder thickener hydroxyethyl cellulose, a commonly used gelling and thickening agent.

-The iconic green slime of the Canadian television series You Can't Do That on Television was developed by accident, according to producer Roger Price.
-The original idea had been to dump a barrel of food leftovers on a young boy chained in a dungeon, but before it could be used, the contents of the barrel had turned green with mold.
-The noxious mixture was dumped on the young boy anyway, and overnight the series had its trademark gag.
-The show subsequently went through several different slime recipes incorporating ingredients such as lime gelatin dessert powder, flour, oatmeal or Cream of Wheat, baby shampoo, and even cottage cheese (not all necessarily at the same time).
-On the show (and subsequently on Nickelodeon since then), the composition of the slime was treated as a closely guarded secret, and some episodes revolved around the cast members trying to discern the composition of slime.
-Marc Summers, host of the network's game show Double Dare, mentioned it was a mixture of vanilla pudding, oatmeal, applesauce, and green food coloring.
+The iconic green slime from the Canadian television series You Can't Do That on Television was reportedly developed by accident, according to producer Roger Price.
+The original idea was to dump a barrel of food leftovers on a young boy chained in a dungeon, but before it could be used, the contents of the barrel had turned green with mold.
+The mixture was dumped on the boy anyway, and the series gained its trademark gag overnight.

+The show later experimented with several slime recipes using ingredients such as lime gelatin dessert powder, flour, oatmeal, Cream of Wheat, baby shampoo, and cottage cheese, though not necessarily all at the same time.
+On the show, and later on Nickelodeon, the composition of the slime was treated as a closely guarded secret, and some episodes revolved around cast members attempting to discover its ingredients.
+Marc Summers, host of the network's game show Double Dare, stated that the slime consisted of vanilla pudding, oatmeal, applesauce, and green food coloring.